openrndr/openrndr-template/README.md

 ## Gradle tasks

  - `./gradlew run` runs the TemplateProgram (Use `gradlew.bat run` under Windows)
  - `./gradlew shadowJar` creates an executable platform specific jar file with all dependencies.
 Run the resulting program by typing `java -jar build/libs/openrndr-template-1.0.0-all.jar` in a terminal from the project root.
+If your project contains multiple `main` methods, specify which one to run with `java -cp build/libs/openrndr-template-1.0.0-all.jar MyProgramKt`, where `MyProgramKt` can also be `foo.bar.MyProgramKt` if it's in the package `foo.bar`.
  - `./gradlew jpackageZip` creates a zip with a stand-alone executable for the current platform (works with Java 14 only)

 ## Cross builds